 In this mapping, “Roma” is the plural noun.
 “Romani” is the adjective form.
 Thus, for example: “The Romani people”, “Romani communities”, “a Romani woman”, etc.

 “Romani” is also the name of the language: “He was speaking Romani”.
-This usage slightly follows the grammatical logic of Romani itself, where an adverb is used: “Vo del duma romanes”: approximately: “He is speaking in the Romani way.”
+This usage slightly follows the grammatical logic of Romani itself, where an adverb is used: “Vo del duma romanes”.
+Approximately: “He is speaking in the Romani way.”

 This mapping does not use “Romany” with a “y” at the end, due to the association of that spelling with 19th century Romantic literature and its stereotyped portrayals of Roma.
 The “I” at the end of the word “Romani” places Romani correctly in the family of Indic languages.